 Atwater Brain Injury Lawyer

 The brain uses a network of neurons to send and receive signals.
 These signals include motor commands (instructing limbs to move) and sensory messages (such as pain, temperature, and pressure).
 If the neurons are damaged in a traumatic accident, they might not heal.
 To prevent this damage, it is critical for someone to seek medical care right away.
 Unfortunately, the complications that result from a brain injury are often permanent.
 This can drastically improve someone's chances of making a full recovery.Common Causes of a Brain Injury

 Several common mechanisms might lead to a traumatic brain injury.
 Some of the most common causes include:

 - Motor Vehicle Accidents: Riders are often ejected during a motorcycle accident, making them particularly vulnerable to suffering a blow to the head.
-Auto accidents can also lead to impacts between the skull and the dashboard, steering wheel, or window.
+Auto accidents can also impact the skull and the dashboard, steering wheel, or window.

 - Slip and Fall Injuries: A slip and fall accident can lead to severe head injuries.
 If people slip on an icy sidewalk or wet floor, they may fall backward and smack the back of their head on the ground.
 This can lead to a concussion, cerebral contusion, or even a brain bleed.

 - Sports and Physical Assaults: Contact sports and physical assaults are other common causes of head injuries.
 Sports, such as football and soccer, have been a focus of concussion research for years.
 Physical attacks involving both blunt and penetrating objects can also lead to a TBI.

 If someone suffers a brain injury, there are a variety of symptoms that might result.
-Some of the most common symptoms include recurrent headaches, emotional irritability, drowsiness, fatigue, and trouble focusing.
+The most common symptoms include recurrent headaches, emotional irritability, drowsiness, fatigue, and trouble focusing.
 Acute symptoms include seizures, blindness, deafness, unconsciousness, and coma.

 What makes brain injuries challenging is that some people might only show one or two of these symptoms.
 Other people might present with all of them.
-It can be difficult to tell the various head injuries apart.
+It can be challenging to tell the various head injuries apart.
 For this reason, it is critical for everyone who suffers a blow to the head to seek medical care right away.Prompt Medical Treatment is Essential